ZCai25/glm-fastapi-app/README.md

         ```
       - Here is a example of the output of the above commands, you can see we create 3 replica in the pod and we deploy them as load balancer to handle large amount of requests ![image](https://github.com/ZCai25/glm-fastapi-app/assets/108997562/cd0981e3-e522-4d03-a4a3-5f3cb768d301)
       - You can see that for each deployment, there are 3 replicas as load balancer, which we can test out the performance laster
+      - To expose the kubernetes service deployment named 'fastapi-deployment', we can run
+        ```console
+        $ kubectl expose deploy/fastapi-deployment --name=fast-service-90 --target-port=80 --port 1313
+        ```
+        then run